 Fret ends were super smooth on both sides, the nut was cut nicely with some plastic chips left here and there.
 I only found a little bit of stain on the sides near the output jack which you can see in my inspection video.

 I also came across some glue and tooling marks around fret ends.
 But I must say they did a perfect job for the money!
 The binding was almost perfect, completely smooth around the fretboard.

-Tuners feel great, but it sometimes feels like there is a little gap when turning the pegs.
+The tuners feel great, but it sometimes feels like there is a little gap when turning the pegs.
 But it’s a really really tiny bit of annoyance.
 It has never given me any tuning problems though.

 The factory setup was very bad as I have mentioned.
 The string action was extremely high out of the box.
 The neck needed a bit of tightening for sure.
-First, I added some tension to the neck by tightening it, then I lowered the posts at the bridge.
+First, I added some tension to the neck by tightening it, and then I lowered the posts at the bridge.

 Before I did this, I tuned it up and tried to play for some time.
 But it sounded terrible.
 Especially with chords.
 There was clearly an intonation problem with the guitar right out of the box.
 Then I checked it and three strings were giving me 30% sharp at the 12th fret.
 I think I had this extreme result because of the terrible neck relief and string action as I had to press harder just to make that note sound.